bcgov/nr-bcap/README.md

 4. After logging into BCAP, the map will initially be blank.
     - You must navigate to the "System Settings" from the menu on the left-hand side, and enter your `Mapbox` token there.

+## Developing the UI using Vite
+See [README.vite.md](./README.vite.md) for details about developing using the Vite dev server.

 ## Notes
 - RabbitMQ is not being used
 - We do not use the Django template engine, therefore changes to the Django code need to be rebuilt with the webpack